View the most popular items in our shop

 We are seeking sponsors and supporters who will allow us to continue this hugely sought after element of our learning programme.

 The Museum of London is uniquely placed to bring families together through a shared sense of belonging and a connection to this city.
-We have a thriving programme of more than 600 events and activities each year and in 2015/16 we attracted more than 40,000 people in family groups to our museums.
+We have a thriving programme of more than 1,000 events and activities each year.

 More than ten years after it opened, the Museum of London Docklands attracts more visitors than ever, and is increasingly popular with visitors in family groups.